Electromagnetic hypersensitivity

+As of 2005, the WHO recommended that claims of EHS be clinically evaluated to determine and rule out alternative diagnoses for suffered symptoms.
+Cognitive behavioral therapy and management of comorbid psychiatric disorders may help manage the condition.

 Some people who feel they are sensitive to electromagnetic fields may seek to reduce their exposure or use alternative medicine.
 Government agencies have enforced false advertising claims against companies selling devices to shield against EM radiation.

 Signs and symptoms

-There are no specific symptoms associated with claims of EHS, and the reported symptoms range widely between individuals.
-They include headache, fatigue, stress, sleep disturbances, skin prickling, burning sensations and rashes, pain and ache in muscles and many other health problems.
-In severe cases such symptoms can be a real and sometimes disabling problem for the affected person, causing psychological distress.
+No specific symptoms are associated with claims of EHS, and the reported symptoms range widely among individuals.
+They include headache, fatigue, stress, sleep disturbances, skin prickling, burning sensations, rashes, and achy or painful muscles.
+In severe cases, such symptoms can be a disabling problem for the affected person, causing psychological distress.
 There is no scientific basis to link such symptoms to electromagnetic field exposure.

 The prevalence of some reported symptoms is geographically or culturally dependent and does not imply "a causal relationship between symptoms and attributed exposure".
 Many such reported symptoms overlap with other syndromes known as symptom-based conditions, functional somatic syndromes, and IEI (idiopathic environmental intolerance).

-Those reporting electromagnetic hypersensitivity will usually describe different levels of susceptibility to electric fields, magnetic fields, and various frequencies of electromagnetic waves.
+Those reporting electromagnetic hypersensitivity usually describe different levels of susceptibility to electric fields, magnetic fields, and various frequencies of electromagnetic waves.
 Devices implicated include fluorescent and low-energy lights, mobile, cordless/portable phones, and Wi-Fi.
 A 2001 survey found that people self-diagnosing as EHS related their symptoms most frequently to cell sites (74%), followed by mobile phones (36%), cordless phones (29%), and power lines (27%).
-Surveys of people with electromagnetic hypersensitivity have not been able to find any consistent pattern to these symptoms.
+Surveys of people with EHS have found no consistent pattern to these symptoms.

 Causes

-Most blinded conscious provocation studies have failed to show a correlation between exposure and symptoms, leading to the suggestion that psychological mechanisms play a role in causing or exacerbating EHS symptoms.
-In 2010, Rubin et al. published a follow-up to their 2005 review, bringing the totals to 46 double-blind experiments and 1175 individuals with self-diagnosed hypersensitivity.
-Both reviews found no robust evidence to support the hypothesis that electromagnetic exposure causes EHS, as have other studies.
+Most blinded conscious provocation studies have failed to show a correlation between exposure and symptoms.
+An example is a 2007 study where 17 individuals who showed symptoms in an open test were exposed variously to real mobile phones or sham ones.
+The individuals showed discomfort with the mobile phones regardless of whether the phones were genuine.
+These results suggest that psychological mechanisms play a role in causing or exacerbating EHS symptoms.
+In 2010, Rubin et al. published a follow-up to their 2005 review, bringing the totals to 46 double-blind experiments and 1175 people with self-diagnosed EHS.
+Neither review found robust evidence to support the hypothesis that electromagnetic exposure causes EHS, nor have other studies.
 They also concluded that the studies supported the role of the nocebo effect in triggering acute symptoms in those with EHS.